You are here: Start » User Interface » Creating Deep Learning Model

 6. Analyzing results

 The window shows the results of instance segmentation.
 Detected objects are displayed on top of the images.
-Each detection consists of following data:
+Each detection consists of the following data:

 • class (identified by a color),